 DES has a full and robust library of Information Technology (IT) policies, standards and procedures available to DES users.
-All DES IT policies, standards and procedures are designed, controlled, updated, and documented according to both Department level processes and requirements and in accordance with the National Institute of Standards and Technology (NIST), Special Publication, Security and Privacy Controls for Information Systems and Organizations, Revision 5; IRS Publication 1075; and other federally recognized requirements (CMS MARSe, CJJIS, PCI DCS) where applicable.
-DES also has an assigned Documentation Manager (IT Policy Manager) for this function and the position is a part of/reports to DES/DTS Security, Risk and Compliance (SRC) Section, Governance Risk and Compliance (GRC) Unit.
+All DES IT policies, standards and procedures are designed, controlled, updated, and documented according to both Department level processes and requirements and in accordance with the National Institute of Standards and Technology (NIST), Special Publication, 800-53, Revision 5: Security and Privacy Controls for Information Systems and Organizations; IRS Publication 1075; and other federally recognized requirements (CMS MARSe, CJIS, PCI DSS) where applicable.
 DES will also continue efforts to ensure procedures are consistently followed through audits, an annual review, and the annual risk assessment process.